-Windsurfing is a water sport which combines the disciplines of sailing and surfing.
-The sport first emerged in California in the 1960s, and spread rapidly to all countries, Greece between them.
+Windsurfing is a water sport that combines the disciplines of sailing and surfing.
+The sport first emerged in California in the 1960s and spread rapidly to all countries, Greece between them.

 Kouremenos bay, next to Palekastro, is definitely the king of windsurfing resorts in Crete and one of the most famous spots in Greece (and Europe).
 Here, lovers of surfing and kite-surf will find all they need; strong winds and equipment to rent.
 A little northern, at the base of Cape Sidero, you will find the most talented athletes of the sport at the secluded beach of Tenta and Eligas.
 Other windsurfing locations in Crete include Falasarna, Elafonisi, Kedrodasos, Stavros, Elounda, Amoudara in Heraklion and Hersonissos.

 Elounda is located 10km north of Agios Nikolaos, near the northwest side of the Bay of Mirabello.
 It is famous for its expensive and luxurious hotels that host celebrities from all over the world.
 Apart from its glamorous character, Elounda has to offer visitors some of the most beautiful landscapes in Crete.
 These landscapes are highly dominated by the majestic small beaches of Elounda.

 Papadiokambos is located 12km west of Sitia and 59km east of Agios Nikolaos, west of Cape Trahilos and near the Monastery of Faneromeni (in Skopi area).
 It can be accessed via a good dirt road.
 In Papadiokambos you’ll meet a long beach with large stones and rocks.
 In some places a few bays with pebbles are formed, where you can swim.